jon-e-turner/security_engineer_code_test/ConfigChecker/README.md

 [minimal APIs lack](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/apis?view=aspnetcore-8.0).

 To ensure the application is adaptable as new requirements emerge, I will follow a simplified domain-driven design.
-The input data domain for this project is the ["Resource"](./Models/Resource.cs).
-The output data domain will is the ["Finding"](./Models/Finding.cs).
+As we only want to persist the reports, and not the raw configuration data, the data domain is the ["Finding"](./Models/Finding.cs).

+Simple data-transfer objects are used for user interactions.

-Use channels to provide data flow between the file uploader and the configuration checker.
+Channels are used to provide data flow between the file uploader and the configuration checker.
+This allows the API to respond to the user quickly and moves analyzing the configuration out of the hot-path.

+Configuring entity-type relationships using the IEntityTypeConfiguration interface to ensure the domains remain clean and decoupled from the persistence implementation.